suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 14. On the Groups|All groups page, select **Contoso_Admins**.

-15. On the Contoso_Managers page, select **Licenses**.
+15. On the Contoso_Admins page, select **Licenses**.

-    > Notice that the Contoso_Managers group does not have any current license assignments.
+    > Notice that the Contoso_Admins group does not have any current license assignments.

 16. Select **Assignments**.